 Editor’s Note: FFS: RLF related measurement reports e.g. VarRLF-Report is supported in NR.

 2> if AS security has not been activated:

-3> perform the actions upon leaving RRC_CONNECTED as specified in x.x.x FFS_Ref, with release cause 'other';
+3> perform the actions upon going to RRC_IDLE as specified in 5.3.11, with release cause 'other';